Low Milk Supply

 * Pump for at least 20 minutes per session.

-* Always pump after baby is done nursing.
+* Always pump after your baby is done nursing.

 Bottle feeding can be detrimental (harmful; damaging) in the early days of a nursing relationship.
-By having your own supplemental feeding device, you can manage how your baby is supplemented after birth.
+By owning your own supplemental feeding device, you can manage how your baby is supplemented after birth.

 The most common devices deliver the supplement to the baby via a small, flexible tube that is taped or placed on the mother’s nipple.
 The baby takes both the tube and the mother’s nipple into the mouth and receives the supplement while nursing at the breast.
 Read more on this here.

 Read more on combination feeding "mixing breast milk and formula"

 Low milk supply experts state that the time spent nursing or pumping develops mammary gland (milk-giving gland) and nerve tissue, and that this improves chances of breastfeeding the next baby.